MicheleArmillotta/eBPF_project/README.md

 ## How to Run the Experiments
 For each experiment, you can find the corresponding scripts and eBPF programs in the directories.
 You will need to use [libbpf-bootstrap](https://github.com/libbpf/libbpf-bootstrap) and then: you will need to use libbpf-bootstrap and then:

-1- add the name of the experiment in the Makefile
+1. add the name of the experiment in the Makefile

-  ``
+  `APPS = example example example`

-2- create the executable
+2. create the executable

-3- run the executable (userspace daemon)
+3. run the executable (userspace daemon)